Sovqiyar Abdullayev

-Sovqiyar Jamil oglu Abdullayev (Şövqiyar Abdullayev) (5 April 1969, Vardenis, Armenia SSR – 27 August 1992, Aghdara, Azerbaijan) was the military serviceman of Azerbaijan Armed Forces, and warrior during the First Nagorno-Karabakh War.
+Sovqiyar Jamil oglu Abdullayev (Şövqiyar Abdullayev) (5 April 1969, Vardenis, Armenia SSR – 27 August 1992, Aghdara, Azerbaijan) was the military serviceman of Azerbaijan Armed Forces, and soldier during the First Nagorno-Karabakh War.

 Early life and education

 Abdullayev was born on 5 April 1969 in Vardenis, Armenia SSR.
 In 1986, he completed his secondary education at Narimanli village secondary school and entered the Azerbaijan Technical University.
 He was drafted to the Soviet Armed Forces in 1987 while he was studying in the university and completed his service in Mongolia in 1989 and returned to Baku.